 - Reduce inventory holding costs at the retail store’s balance sheet

 The Vendor Managed Inventory enables a vendor to manage lead time for supplying goods in retail stores.
-Which, in turn, can help storekeepers to reduce their inventory level and stock out situations.
-As a result, it will help them avoid keeping excess inventory for backup.
+This, in turn, helps storekeepers reduce their inventory level and stock-out situations.

 But what if you are already meeting the above goals without using VMI?